ajgreenwell/Essays/3.quitting-social-media-gave-me-mind-mind-back/README.md

 It's not that all the content I consumed on these platforms was meaningless – for years I've touted YouTube as one of the best resources for learning new skills.
 And I stand by that statement.
 But having immediate access to these apps on my phone had become a liability.
 I couldn't trust myself to discern between time spent productively learning and time spent aimlessly scrolling.
 The recommendation algorithms had won, and I had formed unconscious habits of giving them my attention for far too long.

-## Bidding farewell to the background hum of nervous mental energy.
+## Silencing the background hum of nervous mental energy.

 Aside from getting all that valuable time back, I've noticed one other enormous benefit of my reduced social media usage.